arcturo/library/coffeescript/chapters/07_the_bad_parts.md

     5.toString();

-JavaScript's parser is looking for another Number after the `.`, and so raises an `Unexpected token` error when it encounters `toString()`.
+JavaScript's parser is looking for another Number after the dot, and so raises an `Unexpected token` error when it encounters `toString()`.
 The solution to this is to either use parenthesis, or add an additional dot.

     (5).toString();
     5..toString();

-Fortunately CoffeeScript's parsers is clever enough to deal with this issue by using double dot notations automatically (as in the example above) whenever you access properties on numbers.
+Fortunately CoffeeScript's parsers is clever enough to deal with this issue by using double dot notations automatically (as in the example above) whenever you access properties on Numbers.

 #The un-fixed parts